PhilWaldmann/openrecord/docs/definition.md

 The relation will be initialized after the target model is ready - to automatically get the primary and foreign key.
 The default for the foreign key is `<model_name>_<primary_key>` - all lower case!
 You could manually set the `from` and `to` key, if you need.

 The `name` of the relation is a string and could be anything you like.
-If you use the plural oder singular version of an existing model name, OPENRECORD will automatically detect it and will set most of the options for you.
+If you use the plural or singular version of an existing model name, OPENRECORD will automatically detect it and will set most of the options for you.
 The `options` parameter is optional, if it can autodetect your target model.
 Otherwise you need to privide an object with the following config options:
 * **model**: The target model name as a string
 * **store**: Optional store `name`.
 Only needed for cross store relations!